 “Holy cow, 25 years?!” says keyboardist Zia McCabe.
 “I guess it has to have been that long since it feels like I’ve been doing this my entire life.
 Oh right, I have been doing this my entire adult life, ha.
 Time flies, don’t it?
 So much history, so much music, so many memories and so much of it haaaazy.
 Wow, just wow.”

-"Our whole thing is a disorganized byproduct of being alive," says Taylor-Taylor.
-"So our music is organized disorganization."
-Indeed it is - the Dandy's have always spectacularly blended the pristine with the unusual, the rhythmic with the unpredictable, the grit with the sheen.
-Since their inception in 1994, they've sailed through and past shifting musical climates by presenting thoughts un-mired by censorship and unfiltering their art.
-Making music out of Portland, Oregon for over twenty years, The Dandy Warhols - Taylor-Taylor (vocals, guitar), Zia McCabe (keyboards), Peter Holmstrom (guitar), and Brent DeBoer (drums) -- have gone on world tours, had hit singles and even taken the stage during the Greek riots.
-They've weathered shifts from vinyl and tape to CD and CD to digital, from paper fliers to social media and toiled with major labels, and still remained a pure synergistic unit.
+Since their inception, The Dandy Warhols have sailed through, and past, shifting musical climates by keeping their art unfiltered and presenting thoughts un-mired by censorship.
+The band - Courtney Taylor-Taylor (vocals, guitar), McCabe (keyboards), Peter Holmström (guitar) and Brent DeBoer (drums) - have gone on world tours, had hit singles and even taken to the stage during the Greek riots.
+They've weathered shifts from vinyl and tape to CD, CD to digital and back to vinyl again.
+They moved from paper fliers to social media, toiled with major labels, and throughout it all have remained a pure, synergistic unit.